By Mark Schaeffer, OD

 August 25, 2021

-Presbyopia-correcting drops have finally moved from fantasy to reality with the front-running formulation poised for likely approval by the end of this year.1 With more than half a dozen other promising agents at various stages of development,2 we will soon find out how these pharmaceuticals fit in with our traditional near-vision treatment options.
+Presbyopia-correcting drops have finally moved from fantasy to reality with the front-running formulation from Allergan just approved by the Food & Drug Administration (FDA).1 With more than half a dozen other promising agents at various stages of development,2 we will soon find out how these pharmaceuticals fit in with our traditional near-vision treatment options.

 An estimated 128 million Americans are affected by presbyopia and about 30.9 million of them wear over-the-counter (OTC) readers to the tune of more than 50 million pairs purchased per year.3-6 These are people who are bypassing eyecare providers offices and instead heading to the drugstore without any real idea of what solution will work best for their needs.
 With the availability of presbyopia-correcting drops, we will have the opportunity to change that narrative and provide comprehensive eye exams to millions who are not currently being cared for by an optometrist.